-- a maximum of four assessment tasks - the minimum weighting for an individual task is 10% - the maximum weighting for an individual task is 40% - one task may be a formal written examination with a maximum weighting of 30% - one task must be investigation-style, utilising technology, with a weighting of 15-30%.
+- a maximum of four assessment tasks - the minimum weighting for an individual task is 10% - the maximum weighting for an individual task is 40% - one task may be a formal written examination with a maximum weighting of 30% - formal school-based assessment in this course should focus on Year 12 outcomes.
+The Year 11 course is assumed knowledge and may be assessed.